dayanacavalcante/Obesity-Estimate/README.md

 ```
 ### _Clustering_

-In this step of the project, the groups with the highest risk were identified, according to the level of body mass index ("NObeyesdad") and the Frequency of Physical Activity ("FAF") performed per week.
+In this stage of the project, the descriptive method was approached through clustering, identifying the groups at greatest risk, according to the level of body mass index ("NObeyesdad") and the frequency of physical activity ("FAF") performed per week .

 1. _Centroids-based clustering: K-Means_